Where To See The Northern Lights in Iceland

 But we’re talking about Iceland in winter – how accessible is the countryside?

 Southwest Iceland actually enjoys a relatively mild winter thanks to the Gulf Stream.
 Even when it does snow, the roads in Iceland are excellent and well maintained.
-These self-drive northern lights holidays in Iceland range from three to five nights and include digital travel guides with your personalised itinerary preloaded onto an iPad.
+Our self-drive northern lights holidays in Iceland range from three to five nights and include digital travel guides with your personalised itinerary on our exclusive app, iDiscover.
 If you’re worried about driving yourself, though, check out these escorted northern lights holidays in Iceland.

 Apart from amazing northern lights viewing, what else is there to do in the Icelandic countryside?

 That’s one of the other big advantages of staying in a countryside hotel rather than a city one.
 Out in the countryside you’ve got Iceland’s head-spinning scenery right on your doorstep.
 You can experience other natural wonders, including some of Iceland’s most beautiful waterfalls.
-On our 4-night Volcanoes & Northern Lights holiday you can combine aurora watching with volcano viewing, while our Orcas & Aurora based in the Snaefellsnes Peninsula gives you the chance to spot the lights by night and witness large pods of orcas by day!
+Our 4-night Orcas & Aurora small-group trip based in the Snaefellsnes Peninsula gives you the chance to spot the lights by night and witness orcas by day!

 Where can I stay on a northern lights holiday in Iceland away from city light pollution?